jamoma/Jamoma/readme.md

 ##Automatically update modules & build sources
 Both operations can be automated following these steps:

-1. From Terminal or the cygwin window, go to "Tools" folder in the main Jamoma directory by running the following command :
+1.From Terminal or the cygwin window, go to "Tools" folder in the main Jamoma directory by running the following command :

     cd Jamoma/Tools

-2. Run the Ruby all.rb script using the following command:
+2.Run the Ruby all.rb script using the following command:

     ruby all.rb master Deployment clean install